nudge/HackYourFuture-JS1/Week3/README.md

 >
 > _-- Donald Knuth_

+Why functions?
-Functions can be grouped together to make a module (or library), and then modules can be imported into your application so you can build awesome apps!
+- __Reusability__: Functions can be grouped together to make a module (or library), and then modules can be imported into your application so you can build awesome apps!
+- __Abstraction__: Hide underlying details about how a piece of functionality works under the hood.
+You can change how things are implemented within the function without other programmers who use your function worrying aobut the exact details of how it was implemented.

 Must read: [Functions](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/functions.md)